 You can reach Jackie on 01273 493409 or email:

 Jackie is able to provide information on flat or house shares, bedsits and host family accommodation in the area, plus link people together who are looking for shared accommodation.
 Please be aware that Jackie deals with a lot of enquiries and applications at the beginning of the academic year.

 Alternatively, there are many letting agencies and private landlords based in Brighton.
 If you are going through a letting agent, you will be expected to pay a holding fee, agency fees, a deposit and usually one month’s rent up front,

 Ensure that the letting agent you use is following the code of practice of the National Association of Estate Agents.

-Please be aware that the agents listed have not been visited or vetted in any way by BIMM Institute Birmingham and you should therefore use them at your own risk.
+Please be aware that the agents listed have not been visited or vetted in any way by BIMM Institute Brighton and you should therefore use them at your own risk.
 Ask what charges you will have to pay before you enter into an agreement with them.
 If you do have any concerns about the agency, contact the National Association of Estate Agents.

 You could also find a number of existing house shares in Brighton where you could join an established group of people.
 These can be found on the following websites: